 Winter is cold and windy.
 Snowfalls of 5-10 centimeters are common, and heavy snowstorms of 20 -30 centimeters can occur.
 In the colder months it is necessary to wear warm clothes, including coat, gloves, hat and boots.
 Since winter clothing is bulky and takes up a large amount of space if traveling by air, these heavier clothing items can be purchased after arriving on campus.

 Seward has a number of stores, businesses, and services in the downtown square area.
 Students are able to get books, gifts, clothing, postage, personal care items, and many other shopping needs taken care of right in Seward.
 Secondhand stores downtown are popular with students.
 Visit Blue Valley Community Action Thrift Shop or Et Cetera for household goods or The Second Closet for gently used clothing items.
-WalMart is a few miles from downtown on Highway 15.
-WalMart has clothing, household goods, appliances, linens, sporting goods, hardware, automotive, pharmaceuticals, groceries, a photo department, and much more.
+Walmart is a few miles from downtown on Highway 15.
+Walmart has clothing, household goods, appliances, linens, sporting goods, hardware, automotive, pharmaceuticals, groceries, a photo department and much more.

-Sun Mart grocery store is located downtown and is walking or bike riding distance from the campus.
-Pac-N-Save grocery store is on the west edge of town.
+Pac N Save grocery store is on the west edge of town.
 Seward also has a number of restaurant choices – including a bakery, coffee shops, fast food and pizza establishments.